-Culture Mile aims to create a major destination for culture and creativty in the north-west corner of the Square Mile over the next 10 to 15 years.
-Led by the the City of London Corporation together with the Barbican, Guildhall School of Music & Drama, London Symphony Orchestra and Museum of London it is an ambitious and transformative intiative.
-Stretching just under a mile from Farringdon to Moorgate, Culture Mile will have creative exchange, cultural collaboration and learning at its core in an area where 2,000 years of history collide with the world’s best in culture.
+Led by the City of London Corporation together with the Barbican, Guildhall School of Music & Drama, London Symphony Orchestra and Museum of London, Culture Mile has creative exchange, cultural collaboration and learning at its core, in an area where 2,000 years of history collide with the world’s best in culture.

 Culture Mile’s core partners are all internationally acclaimed organisations in their own right and some partnerships already operate across these institutions.
-Over the next decade the five partners will transform the area running from Farringdon through to Moorgate, improving their offer to audiences with imaginative collaborations, outdoor programming and events seven days a week.
-Links between venues will be improved and major enhancements to the streets and wider public realm will enliven the area which, as Culture Mile expands and flourishes, will be regenerated.
+However over the next decade the five partners will transform the area running from Farringdon through to Moorgate, improving their offer to audiences with imaginative collaborations, outdoor programming and events.

 There are three major building projects associated with Culture Mile which enhance its potential scale and ambition.
-These include the new Museum of London at West Smithfield which is already developing its designs; the proposed Centre for Music which has announced the short list of world class arhcitects competing to develop the concept design and the transformation of Beech Street which will become a crucial axis for Culture Mile.
+These include the new Museum of London at West Smithfield, the proposed Centre for Music which has announced a shortlist of world class architects competing to develop the concept design and the transformation of Beech Street, which is a crucial axis for Culture Mile.

-Culture Mile will develop an extensive network of organisations in and around the area which will play a critical role in realising the ambitions of Culture Mile, alongside the five core partners.
-These organisations represent the continuing and changing face of the City of London and share the commitment to help transform the area.
-15 are already on board and this will grow over the coming months.
+Culture Mile has also developed an extensive network of 29 organisations in and around the area which will play a critical role in realising its ambitions.
+These Network Partners represent the continuing and changing face of the City of London and share a commitment to transforming the area.

 MissionA partnership of leading UK arts organizations working cooperatively to create a cultural destination in the City of London, reinvigorating the area and improving access to world-class arts, culture and entertainment.